ulamlabs/OpenNFT/README.md

 # OpenAlgoNFT

-OpenAlgoNFT is an open-source cloud-native platform for building a NFT Marketplace on top of Algorand blockchain.
+OpenAlgoNFT is an open-source cloud-native platform for building an NFT Marketplace on top of Algorand blockchain.

 Learn more on our official [case study](https://staging.ulam.io/case-studies/whitelabel-nft-marketplace-by-ulam-labs/).